Beshelmek/govee_ble_lights/README.md

 ![Govee Logo](assets/govee-logo.png)

-A powerful and seamless integration to control your Govee lighting devices via BLE directly from HomeAssistant with full features support.
+A powerful and seamless integration to control your Govee lighting devices via Govee API or BLE directly from HomeAssistant with full features support.

 ---